 “Yes, he is a sound sleeper,” Tinara replied in a quiet voice.
 “It’s unlikely he will awaken if we look in on him.”

 Merlin nodded silently and followed her out into the torch-lit corridor, their hands still clasped.
 It was only a short walk before they stopped before a green door.
 She put a finger to her lips and then quietly pushed the door open on well-oiled hinges.

 Inside, the room was lit by a single candle that dimly illuminated a bed chamber.
 Merlin’s eyes adjusted quickly, as the corridor had not been much brighter, and he saw a pair of small fuzzy ears poking out of the sheets that covered a curled form.
-A plump woman sat in a chair beside the bed and looked up quizzically at the princess.
+A plump woman sat with a book in a chair beside the bed and looked up quizzically at the princess.
 Tinara whispered something to her, and then the woman bowed and left the room quietly.